Finch4/MalBucket/README.md

 # MalBucket

-MalBucket is a website developed in Django which let you manage your Malware Samples with interesting features.
+MalBucket is a website developed in Django which lets you manage your Malware Samples with interesting features.

 ## Not just management